-In researching my HOOVER family line, I’ve always hit a brick wall at my great-great-great-grandfather Christian HOOVER.
-He seemed to appear from almost from nowhere.
+In researching my Hoover family line, I’ve always hit a brick wall at my great-great-great-grandfather Christian Hoover.
+He seemed to appear almost from nowhere.
 Family history regarding Christian and Caroline (Kinnard) Hoover was vague and sometimes contradictory.
 Here’s what the older family members recall about the Hoover family, specifically regarding Christian:

 - Christian was one of seven brothers who immigrated to this country from Germany, through Holland, in 1817 and settled in York County.